vihari-sunkara/CoffeeMakerApp/README.md

 - Inventory
 - Beverage
 - Recipe
+## Parallel Processing of N Orders
+For the parallel processing of orders, a fixed thread pool object is created while instantiating the coffee machine object.
+This implementation is also tested through test methods in the driver class.
 ## Other files
 Other class files include constants file which are mostly redundant for now, but can be useful as and when new Beverages get added to our machine.